 Background: The International Crane Foundation (ICF) is a leader in the conservation of the world’s 15 crane species and is dedicated to providing experience, knowledge and inspiration to involve people in resolving threats to cranes and the ecosystems vital to their long-term survival.
-ICF’s world headquarters is located just outside Baraboo, WI (one hour north of Madison, WI.)
-ICF is open to the public every day from April 15 to October 31 each year.
+ICF’s world headquarters is located just outside Baraboo, Wisconsin, one hour north of Madison, Wisconsin.
 ICF exhibits the only collection in the world of all 15 species of crane.
-For more information about our conservation programs, please visit our website at www.savingcranes.org
+For more information about our conservation programs, please visit our website at www.savingcranes.org.

 The International Crane Foundation is an equal opportunity employer.